tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 This is done in order to give the receiving endpoint confidence that the sending peer is in fact reachable at the source address (and port) indicated in the received datagram.

+{{regular}} of this document explains the fundamental mechanism that aims to reduce the DDoS attack surface.
+Additionally, in {{enhanced}}, a more advanced address validation mechanism is discussed.
+This mechanism is designed to counteract off-path attackers who try to place themselves on-path by racing packets that trigger address rebinding at the receiver.
+To gain a detailed understanding of the attacker model, please refer to {{attacker}}.

 Apart from of its use in the context of CID-address binding updates, the path validation capability offered by RRC can be used at any time by either endpoint.
 For instance, an endpoint might use RRC to check that a peer is still reachable at